mongodb/docs/source/includes/overview-monitoring-agent-install.rst

 which processes and renders this data.
 The agent initiates all connections to the |monitoring| service, and communications between the agent and the
 |monitoring| service are encrypted.
 A single agent can collect data from
 multiple MongoDB processes.

+.. only:: web

    Consider the following diagram of an example
    deployment:

    .. include:: /images/mms-deployment.rst

 .. only:: onprem